Lokesh-asterisk/felicity-hills/replit.md

 # Overview

 This is a full-stack React application for Khushalipur - a real estate landing page focused on agricultural land investment near Dehradun.
-The application showcases amenities, investment calculators, testimonials, and provides site visit booking functionality.
+The application showcases amenities, investment calculators, testimonials, and provides comprehensive site visit booking functionality with automated email notifications.
 It features a comprehensive brochure management system with download tracking, admin analytics dashboard, and dedicated pages for videos and documentation.
 Built with a modern UI design using shadcn/ui components and Tailwind CSS.

 # User Preferences